Modeling Noisy Quantum Circuits Using Experimental Characterization: Introduction

 This characterization method is a coarse-grained yet fast approach to characterization which scales linearly with the number of elements in the device, e.g. qubits and couplings.
 Furthermore, it allows for dynamic tuning of characterization data to every execution of a particular application and can be tailored to yield desired information, e.g. development of a noise model using depolarizing parameters or performance of an entangling gate creating an equal superposition.
 The tradeoff compared to physics-driven characterization techniques is less total information received, which in some cases may result in a lower accuracy in the final effective description of the device.

 We present the steps in the modeling methodology in Sec.~\ref{sec:methods} followed by a series of examples using the case of $n$-qubit GHZ states in Sec.~\ref{sec:application}.
 In Sec.~\ref{sec:qpus}, we present results from experimental characterization for the GHZ state on NISQ QPUs and discuss the role of model selection for characterization accuracy.
-In Sec.~\ref{sec:performance}, we apply these models to the case of the $n$-bit Bernstein-Vazirani algorithm, while we offer final conclusion in Sec.~\ref{sec:fin}.
+In Sec.~\ref{sec:performance} we show the performance of our noise models composed from this characterization on the GHZ state experimental results.
+In Sec.~\ref{sec:bv}, we apply these models to the case of the $n$-bit Bernstein-Vazirani algorithm, while we offer final conclusion in Sec.~\ref{sec:fin}.